B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Addition and subtraction are inverse operations.
 However, when they are learning, students often have difficulty solving equations such as \(17 + \Delta = 31\).
 Many teachers encourage their students to use the inverse operation, namely subtraction.
 However, it may be learning a trick, unless students understand why subtraction is a possible strategy.
 They must first grasp the relationship of the whole and its parts as well as the meaning of a difference.
 For example, a number can be represented as follows:

-In addition to inverse operations, students can use the principle of compensation that follows from the equality relation.
-This involves changing the terms of an operation without changing the result.
-The principle of compensation involves the conservation of the equality of quantities in operations between numbers.
+In addition to inverse operations, students can use the compensation strategy that follows from the equality relationship.
+This strategy involves changing the terms of an operation without changing the result and involves the conservation of the equality of quantities involved.

 Compensation is used to make an expression easier to evaluate.
-It can be used to add a quantity to get an easier number to work with, such as a multiple of 10 or 25, and subtract the same quantity at the end.
-In the following example, we add 10 to the number 390 to obtain the number 400, which is easy to add.
-Then subtract 10 from the answer.
+It can be involved adding a quantity to make a number that is easier to work with, such as a multiple of 10 or 25, and later subtracting to compensate.
+In the following example, we add 10 to the number 390 to make 400, which is easy to add.
+Then 10 is subtracted from the answer.

 \(\begin{array}{l}268\; + \;390\; = \;?\\268\; + \;400\; = \;668\\668\; - \;10\; = \;658\\\end{array}\)